containers/toolbox/test/system/README.md

 The tests are meant to ensure that Toolbox's functionality remains stable throughout updates of both Toolbox and Podman/libpod.

 **Warning**: The tests are not executed in an isolated environment.
-They affect the system where they are run.
+Running the tests will clear all podman state (delete all containers, images, etc).

 ## Dependencies

+- `bats`
+- `podman`
+- `skopeo`
+- `toolbox`

-These tests use a few standard libraries for BATS which help with clarity and consistency.
+These tests use a few standard libraries for `bats` which help with clarity and consistency.
 In order to use it you need to download them to the `libs`
 directory: